-Can You Drink Tap Water in Japan? – Have a Safety Check!
+Can You Drink Tap Water in Japan?

 With plenty of water resources, it is a matter of great relief that tap water in Japan is extremely safe to consume.

-Well, the answer is that tap water in Japan is required to be examined by law & as of 2019, 51 verified entrants must fulfill tap water regulations.
+Tap water in Japan is required to be examined by law & as of 2019, 51 verified entrants must fulfill tap water regulations.

 And our Japanese government ensures that each household receives only water that passes this stringent assessment.